 A tricky objection to your application could be your lack of market knowledge.
 Preparing a positive point of view, being proactive and reassuring the recruiter during the interview could increase your chance of success.

 Isolation is a risk when you are looking for a job, especially if you start from scratch in a new country.
-Being supported is a way to gain efficiency and understand quickly the key to finding a job in a new market.
+Being supported through a career coaching or a job search programme is a way to gain efficiency and understand quickly the key to finding a job in a new market.
 You can also be part of job search groups to keep the momentum.

 Finally, as anywhere else, looking for a job is a question of motivation, resilience and boldness!